1Cyan/worktable/Home.md

 HBT2 is a hybrid subhalo finder and merger tree builder for cosmological simulations.

 It comes with two editions:
-* a [MPI](https://github.com/Kambrian/HBT2/tree/MPI) branch that can be run on distributed clusters,
+* a [MPI](https://github.com/Kambrian/HBT2/tree/MPI) branch that can be run on distributed clusters or shared memory machines.
+It is MPI/OpenMP parallelized.
-* a [Hydro](https://github.com/Kambrian/HBT2/tree/hydro) branch that can be run on shared memory machines (best for analysing zoomed-in simulations that are difficult to balance on distributed clusters).
+* a [Hydro](https://github.com/Kambrian/HBT2/tree/hydro) branch that can be run on shared memory machines.
+It is only OpenMP parallelized.
+This version is more memory efficient than the MPI branch on shared memory machines, and is more suitable for analysing zoomed-in simulations that are difficult to balance on distributed clusters.

 Currently only the Hydro branch supports hydro simulations with gas/stars, while the MPI branch is for dark matter only simulations.